ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

       $STMP/tmpnwprd/$RUN/$cdate

 ``NET, envir, RUN``:
-   Variables used in forming the path to the directory that will contain the post-processor (UPP) output files for a given cycle (see ``PTMP`` below).
+   Variables used in forming the path to the directory that will contain the post-processor (:term:`UPP`) output files for a given cycle (see ``PTMP`` below).
 These are defined in the `WCOSS Implementation Standards <https://www.nco.ncep.noaa.gov/idsb/implementation_standards/ImplementationStandards.v11.0.0.pdf?>`__ document (pp. 4-5, 19-20) as follows:

    ``NET``: (Default: "rrfs")
-      Model name (first level of *com* directory structure)
+      Model name (first level of ``com`` directory structure)

    ``envir``: (Default: "para")
       Set to "test" during the initial testing phase, "para" when running in parallel (on a schedule), and "prod" in production.
+(Second level of ``com`` directory structure.)

    ``RUN``: (Default: "experiment_name")
-      Name of model run (third level of *com* directory structure).
+      Name of model run (third level of ``com`` directory structure).

 ``PTMP``: (Default: "/base/path/of/directory/containing/postprocessed/output/files")
-   The beginning portion of the path to the directory that will contain the output files from the post-processor (UPP) for a given cycle.
+   The beginning portion of the path to the directory that will contain the output files from the post-processor (:term:`UPP`) for a given cycle.
 For a cycle that starts on the date specified by YYYYMMDD and hour specified by HH (where YYYYMMDD and HH are as described above), the UPP output files will be placed in the following directory:

    .. code-block:: console